jhenin/qwrap/README.md

 [![DOI](https://zenodo.org/badge/31314121.svg)](https://zenodo.org/badge/latestdoi/31314121)

 ## Development news
+In version 1.5, an additional correction term is applied to consider that the barostat scales coordinates.

 As of version 1.4, unwrapping is done according to the algorithm of von Bülow, Bullerjahn and Hummer (https://arxiv.org/pdf/2003.09205.pdf) to obtain correct diffusion coefficient at long times.
-Additionally, a correction term is applied to consider that the barostat scales coordinates.
 Note that the algorithm used up to version 1.3 was already similar to this one, and gave only small, bounded deviations from the true long-time diffusion.

 ## Using without installing